NextCenturyCorporation/MCS/docs/source/install.rst

 (float, optional)

 Changes the postive reward recieved for achieving a goal.
+Default: 1

 history_enabled